 - Not intentional, but still counts: Soldier of Fortune was one of the first games to allow enemies to be dismembered part by part.
 Only, it and its sequel had a bug that sometimes made those enemies keep fighting anyway, so that eventually you'd be facing a shapeless blob of meat that still somehow was able to move and shoot.

 - Cielo's death in Digital Devil Saga 2.

-- A truly epic example from the end of Metal Gear Solid 4, with Snake stumbling then crawling his way to GW through a hallway literally cooking him with microwaves.
+- A truly epic example from the end of Metal Gear Solid 4: Guns of the Patriots, with Snake stumbling then crawling his way to GW through a hallway literally cooking him with microwaves.
 If you take too long, Snake will literally use his fingers to move himself inch by desperate inch towards the end of the hall.